storacha/specs/w3-filecoin.md

 ### `deal/add`

-When aggregator request to be added is dequeued, a dealer principal MUST invoke `deal/add` to store it.
+When an aggregate request to be added is dequeued, a dealer MUST invoke `deal/add` to store it.

 > `did:web:spade.storage` invokes capability from `did:web:spade.storage`